sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

-Keep in mind that just like a CPU is useless on it's own without an operating system to control it, an instance needs to be attached to an operating system to do anything productive.
+Keep in mind that just like a CPU is useless on it's own without an operating system to control it, an instance needs to be attached to an operating system to do anything useful.
 Don't worry, we'll talk about that later in the block storage and image service sections.

 Block storage service
 =====================

+The block storage service provides volumes of data storage that you can attach to instances.
+On a physical computer, you can imagine block storage volumes as hard disk drives and solid state drives.
+Block storage volumes can be as large or as small as you want them to be.